Reseda Hall of Fame

 Andy Von Sonn Reseda Class of 1958

 Andrew Von Sonn, born November 5, 1940, died October 9, 2015.
 Graduate from Reseda High School 1958.
-Andy played football on the Reseda varsity team.
+Andy was a member of the All Valley League Track & Field Championship team of 1958, Shot Put.
+Andy also played football on the Reseda Varsity All Valley League Championship team of 1958.
 A son of immigrants who fled the Russian revolution, Andrew Von Sonn was raised seeking the ideals of freedom, equality, truth and justice.

-After high school, Andy was the captain of the UCLA football team.
+After high school, Andy player center and was the captain of the UCLA football team.
+He played in the Hula Bowl All Star Game 1963.
 After college he performed as a starting linebacker in the National Football League.
 Drafted: 1962 in Round 14, #189 overall by the Chicago Bears.
 Drafted: 1962 in Round 27, #210 overall (AFL) by the Denver Broncos.
 Andy Von Sonn played during the 1964 season for the Los Angeles Rams.

 After his stint in the NFL, Von Sonn graduated UCLA Law school in 1970.
 His first job as an attorney was with the Los Angeles County Public Defender's Office where it became clear to him that "We the People" are dangerously ignorant of our rights and that, unless that's corrected, real change is unlikely to happen.
 In the mid-70's, Andrew Von Sonn worked with gang members in Venice, California and authored his first book, Cops N Dopers (A People's Guide to the 4th Amendment or How to Avoid a Bust) in English and Spanish.
 Cops N Dopers informs people of our right to be let alone - our right to say no to government - and how to avoid getting busted.
 In the 1980's, Andrew Von Sonn defended tax protesters and authored his second book, The Money Rebellion, a satirical look at money and taxes.
 Von Sonn believes that until/unless "We the People" regain control of our monetary system, no amount of marching or protesting is going to create the change we want and need.
 Von Sonn currently works with medical marijuana advocates.
 In his view, the right to make choices about your own body and your own life are so clearly mandated by both natural law and constitutional principles that issues surrounding marijuana far transcend the herb itself.
 As a result, Von Sonn considers marijuana prohibitions to be unconstitutional.
 After decades of political and social activism, it's become obvious to Andrew Von Sonn that a fundamental shift in our consciousness or point of view is necessary to effect needed change.
 His third book, If Not Now, When? is about changing your point of reference and becoming truly free.